canalplus/rx-player/doc/api/metaplaylist.md

 The `"METAPLAYLIST"` feature is not included in the default RxPlayer build.

-There's two way you can import it, depending on if you're relying on the minimal version or if you prefer to make use of environment variables.
+There's two way you can import it, depending on if you're relying on the minimal version or if you prefer to make use of environment variables and build the player manually.

 #### Through the minimal version of the RxPlayer